seocahill/ember-fastboot-pwa/README.md

 # Ember fastboot PWA demo

-This is the code for my portfolio site www.seocahill.com
+This is the code and image for my portfolio site www.seocahill.com

+### Progressive web app

 You can read more about progressive web apps [here](https://developers.google.com/web/progressive-web-apps/)

+Don't forget assets are cached indefinitely even offline (until version is updated in ```ember-cli-build.js```) so you will need to enable service worker update on reload in dev-tools for code reloading to work.

+### Server rendering

 Ember fastboot is ember's server side rendering solution, read more [here](https://ember-fastboot.com/)

+The deployment strategy is to download the latest app from an s3 bucket.
+The user should then be prompted to update to the latest version (dont' forget to bump the version before deploying!).

+### Docker stack

-The whole stack is setup to run in development at www.seocahill.dev and blog.seocahill.dev over ssl with self signed certs.
+The stack is setup to run in development at www.seocahill.dev and blog.seocahill.dev over ssl with self signed certs.

+There is a script included for generating ssl certs you'll need to update your hosts file also to get the stack up and running.

 ## Prerequisites